frontenso/frontenso-skeleton/README.md

 <svg><use xlink:href="#icon-some-vector-image"></use></svg>
 ```

-Keep in mind that, in doing so, the SVG file `some-vector-image.svg` should located in the `src/assets/svg` directory.
-You can also set, for example, `fill` or `stroke` to this element on the page, provided that these attributes are not set inside the SVG file.
+Keep in mind that, in doing so, the SVG file `some-vector-image.svg` should be located in the `src/assets/svg` directory.
+You can also set, for example, `fill` or `stroke` for this element on the page by using CSS selectors (so without setting them inside the SVG file).

 ## The sprite file for raster images